Find local pros for your project

 If you’re not sure if now’s the time to prune your trees (or if you’re not sure what type of trees you have in your yard), ask a local landscaper or tree removal company.
 And ask them if they can also trim your shrubbery.

 Chances are you've spent a fair amount of time scrubbing away window streaks while spring cleaning your home’s interior.
-But when was the last time you gave your windows an exterior wash?
+But when was the last time you gave your windows a wash?

-Washing your windows’ exterior, along with the screens, is a great way to boost your home’s curb appeal and give your house some sparkle.
+Washing your exterior windows, along with the screens, is a great way to boost your home’s curb appeal and give your house some sparkle.
 Plus, it can help brighten up your rooms because it’ll be easier for the sun to shine through clean windows.
 Hire a professional window cleaning service, especially if you have more than one story or many windows.

-As the weather grows warmer, you'll be spending more time outside after dark, making this the perfect time to add some extra light to your yards.
+As the weather grows warmer, you'll be spending more time outside after dark, making this the perfect time to add some landscape lighting to your front yard.
 Solar path lights are a great addition to any driveway or walkway.
 You can also give your entryway a refresh with new porch light fixtures.

-Any electrical work is best left to a pro, so hire an exterior lighting professional near you for this project.
+Any electrical work is best left to a pro, so hire an exterior lighting professional for this project.

-Also read: How to install a wood fence.
+Related: How to install a wood picket fence.

-Whether the color is fading or you want a fresh look, repainting your home’s exterior is a great way to give it a makeover without any serious remodeling.
+There’s nothing more unappealing than a dirty, grimy, fading, dingy-looking home exterior.
+Whether the color is fading or you want to make a great first impression, repainting your house’s exterior is a great way to give it a makeover without spending money on a big remodel.
 It can be tempting to go bold, but if you're giving your curb appeal a boost for a potential resale, stick with more neutral tones — you can always have fun with the trim and accents.

 An exterior paint job is a heavy-duty task best left to the experts.
 Hire a professional house painter to get the job done for you.

-If you don't want to spend the money to repaint the entire house, you can still boost your home's look by focusing on the siding.
-Replace any cracked and rotting siding, or give your existing a paint job.
+If you don't want to spend the money to repaint the entire house, boost your home's look by focusing on the siding.
+Replace any cracked and rotting siding, or give your existing siding a paint job.

-Another cost-efficient way to improve your home's exterior is to pressure wash it once a year in the spring to remove dirt that may have accumulated over the winter.
+Another cost-efficient way to improve your home's curb appeal: pressure wash it once a year in the spring to remove dirt that may have accumulated over the winter.
 Just make sure you don’t damage your siding by applying too much pressure.

 A cracked or aging driveway can be a big eyesore.
 Basic repairs, like resealing or resurfacing, are a great way to not only boost your home's curb appeal but also protect your driveway’s lifespan.